88 accredited programs. Compare programs, get details, and request info.

 This hybrid EMT course offers both theoretical and practical training, combining online sessions with hands-on practice.
 Students receive comprehensive preparation for the NREMT exams, meeting NREMT, NHTSA, and AHA standards.
 Flexible scheduling accommodates busy professionals, providing essential skills training over a 12-week period.

-Common questions about EMT training in Connecticut
+About EMT training in Connecticut.

-EMT training programs in Connecticut typically take around 14 weeks to complete.
+EMT training programs in Connecticut typically take around 6 weeks to complete.
 The duration can vary depending on whether you choose a full-time or part-time program schedule.
-Program lengths range from 14 to 14 weeks among the 1 programs in our directory.
+Program lengths range from 6 to 6 weeks among the 1 programs in our directory.

-The average cost for EMT training in Connecticut is approximately $1,251.
+The average cost for EMT training in Connecticut is approximately $1,314.
 Program tuition ranges from $800 to $2,045 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All EMT programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).NREMT accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Emergency Medical Technicians.
+All EMT programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).
+NREMT accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Emergency Medical Technicians.

 EMT training in Connecticut combines classroom instruction with hands-on practical experience.
 Programs cover an emergency medical technician (emt) is a frontline responder trained to provide basic emergency care, including cpr, bleeding control, airway management, and patient assessment. emts are vital in stabilizing patients and transporting them to medical facilities.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NREMT certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.